nus-cs2103-AY2223S2/tp/docs/team/eugenetangkj.md

   [\#84](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/84),
   [\#86](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/86),
   [\#119](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/119)
+  * Explained implementation and design considerations for `add` and `view` commands, supplementing the explanations with sequence diagrams
   * Defined product scope by identifying InternBuddy's target audience and value proposition.
   * Drafted user stories on how Computing undergraduates would use InternBuddy.
   * Added test cases for instructions on manual testing, such as for the `add` and `view` commands.